bitcoin/bips/bips-ec-ops.md

 ## Why Add Point Negation?

 Originally this was omitted.
-It's possible to compute the negation of a point by scalar multiplication by `(n-1) mod p`, however this BIP doesn't defined scalar operations.
+It's possible to compute the negation of a point by scalar multiplication by `(n-1) mod n`, however this BIP doesn't define scalar operations.

-In addition, the BIP 340 schnorr verification can only be computed by negating the point of the challenge times the public key.
+In addition, the BIP 340 Schnorr verification can only be computed by negating the point of the challenge times the public key.
 Therefore the addition of a point negation operation completes this suite.